MM0nty/JavaScripting_2.0/README.md

 # JavaScripting_2.0

+## Review

-Redoing activities from [Lighthouse Labs' Web Development bootcamp](https://www.lighthouselabs.ca/en/web-development-bootcamp).
-This time with comments and refactoring code on a new file)
+Redoing activities from Lighthouse Labs' [Web Development bootcamp](https://www.lighthouselabs.ca/en/web-development-bootcamp).
+This time, with comments and refactoring code on a new file